 Stock up on sale items to save big.
 Protein foods have the biggest bang for your sale buck: If ground beef is on sale this week, buy extra portions to freeze for use later.

 Most of the time, when a recipe calls for a relatively expensive ingredient, you can swap it out for a more affordable cousin.
-For example, green bell pepper instead of red bell pepper and ground chuck instead of ground sirloin.
+For example, green bell pepper instead of red bell pepper.
 Also check out store brands.
 You’ll get the same great quality and taste for less cost.

 Stock it up.

 Make vegetable stock as you clean out the crisper of your refrigerator.
 Don't limit your stock making ingredients to whole vegetables either.
-Save peels and rinds while you cook throughout the week.
+Save peels and rinds, while you cook, in the freezer for future use.
 Your stock will be strained before being used, and all those unattractive peels will go away but their lovely flavor will add bounty to your stock.

 Go meatless one night a week.

 You can save money and add variety to your family’s weekly menu by going plant-based with dried beans, peas, lentils and peas and meat alternatives.
 And don’t forget the health benefits!